 What’s super powerful about this is that it can allow you to jump a few ranking positions and effectively have two spots on page one.
 Awesome right?!

-The figures show that featured snippets can steal a significant 8.6 percent of overall clicks for a given keyword.
+The figures show that featured snippets can steal a significant number of overall clicks for a given keyword.

 So how do you rank for featured snippets?